Friday October 21 – Sunday October 23

 - Ingrid Daubechies, Duke University

-Please find a (tentative) schedule at https://bit.ly/GROW2022Schedule.
-In addition to the speakers and panelists above, the conference will also feature opportunities for both structured and unstructured small group conversation, networking, and mentoring.
+Please find the detailed schedule at https://bit.ly/GROW2022Schedule.
+A screenshot is also provided below for easy reference.
+In addition to the speakers and panelists detailed above, the conference will also feature opportunities for both structured and unstructured small group conversation, networking, and mentoring.

-We plan to hold an in-person event hosted on the campus of Duke University.
-Events on Friday will take place in the Physics Building at 120 Science Drive, Durham NC 27710.
-Daytime events on Saturday and Sunday will take place in Gross Hall at 140 Science Drive, Durham NC 27708.
+We are holding in-person event hosted on the campus of Duke University.
+Events on Friday evening and during the day on Saturday and Sunday will take place in The Ahmadieh Family Auditorium (Room 107) with receptions in the adjacent Energy Hub (1st floor lobby) of Gross Hall at 140 Science Drive, Durham NC 27708.
 The Saturday evening banquet and plenary talk will take place in Penn Pavilion at 107 Union Drive, Durham NC 27710.

 Accepted participants, please find Travel Guidelines here.